AdobeDocs/campaign-web.en/help/v8/get-started/get-started.md

 As an administrator or expert user, if you need to access Campaign v8 capabilities which are not available in Campaign Web user interface, you can connect to the [client console](#ac-client).

->[!NOTE]
->
->Adobe Campaign Web is currently in Limited Availability (LA) version.
-Access is restricted to a small set of LA customers.
-Please be aware that product interface, capabilities and usage flows can change without notice.

 Learn how to connect to Adobe Campaign Web in [this page](connect-to-campaign.md).

 ## About Campaign client console {#ac-client}